Who can benefit from this guide?

 (Optional) Select NOTIFICATIONS from the backpack if needed.

+Select the Green Tick Button to save and close the ADD PAY RATE panel.
 The new record will appear in the CURRENT section of the dated PAY RATE panel.

 Select X to close the dated PAY RATE panel.